Quickly relieves gastrointestinal disorders by accelerating the natural healing process.

-The requirements for a microbe to be considered a probiotic is that the microbe must be alive when administered, must be documented to have a health benefit, and must be administered at levels to confer a health benefit.
+The requirements for a microbe to be considered a probiotic are that the microbe must be alive when administered, must be documented to have a health benefit, and must be administered at levels to confer a health benefit.

 A frequently cited rule of thumb is to take at least 1 billion colony-forming units (CFUs) daily.